Rental Property Inspections

 All housing in New York is mandated to abide by the International Codes.
 This Code established minimum standards for both owner and renter occupied housing units.
 Additionally, the City of Olean, like most other jurisdictions, also enforces other Federal, state, county and local code adopted by the Municipality which pertains to housing.
 Some of these Codes include: the City of Olean Code of Ordinances, City of Olean Zoning Code and all International Codes and Supplements as per approval by the New York State Code Council.

-All properties will need an inspection of the exterior envelope and interior of the unit from a Code Enforcement Officer every three years or at the change of occupancy.
+All properties will need an inspection of the exterior envelope and interior of the unit from a Code Enforcement Officer at the change of occupancy.
 If no violations are noted at the initial inspection, the property owner and/or property manager will be issued a “Rental Occupancy Permit” and that no violations were noted.
 If the property does not meet minimum standards to occupy, a reinspection at no charge to the owner and/or manager will be scheduled within a reasonable time frame giving the owner and/or manager ample time to remedy the issue(s).
 Due process protections are followed in the performance of inspections and owners should note that tenants must provide consent for inspections in the absence of a court order.

 If a complaint is received regarding your property or a tenant reports substandard conditions at your property outside of the rental inspection process, owners will be notified and normal inspection procedures will occur.